 While the morbidity exposure of COVID-19 to the life insurance industry is uncertain at this point, it is not expected to result in significant excess mortality claims.
-The Company (National Western and Ozark National) has incurred approximately \$3.6 million in net death claims for which COVID-19 was identified as the cause of death.
-The biggest near-term risk to life insurance companies has been the decline in value of invested assets due to downgrades in credit market securities, derivative investments experiencing fair value declines resulting in unrealized losses, impairment-related losses or sizable additions being made to the allowance for current credit expected losses in financial statements.
+During the first quarter of 2021, the Company (National Western and Ozark National) incurred approximately \$6.7 million in net death claims for which COVID-19 was identified as the cause of death.
+Additional risk to life insurance companies has been the decline in value of invested assets due to downgrades in credit market securities, derivative investments experiencing fair value declines resulting in unrealized losses, impairment-related losses or sizable additions being made to the allowance for current credit expected losses in financial statements.
 Consequently, there has been balance sheet asset deterioration, charges to capital, and lower reported earnings.